Skip to the main content

 Dennis P. Gallon, Ph.D., served as president for 18 years, beginning in 1997.
 Dr. Gallon expanded the College’s comprehensive mission with more workforce education programs and expanded business and industry partnerships.
 In 2008, the College received State Board of Education approval to offer its first baccalaureate degree, a Bachelor of Applied Science in Supervision and Management.
 Upper-level courses in this degree program began in 2009, and the College was renamed Palm Beach State College in 2010 to reflect its expanded educational offerings.

-Recent PBSC accomplishments: The College has been named an Aspen Prize Top 150 Community College by the Aspen Institute College Excellence Program seven times since the first biennial prize was awarded in 2011; is ranked among the Top Online Colleges by Newsweek and Statista; is recognized as one of the Top 100 Colleges for Hispanic Students by Hispanic Outlook magazine; has been designated a National Center of Academic Excellence in Cyber Defense by the National Security Agency and Department of Homeland Security; and has been chosen a “Top 10” or "Gold" Military Friendly® and Military Spouse Friendly School for the fifth consecutive year by VIQTORY, a highly regarded military publisher.
-As an education partner for Amazon’s Career Choice program, PBSC provides the global company’s hourly employees with access to the College’s more than 130 degree and certificate programs.
-Through PBSC’s “AI Across the Curriculum” collaborative initiative with the University of Florida, PBSC faculty are incorporating artificial intelligence into existing courses so that within five years, every student will graduate with a working knowledge of AI, the ethics of AI, and the uses of AI in their majors.
+Recent PBSC accomplishments: The College has been named an Aspen Prize Top 150 Community College by the Aspen Institute College Excellence Program seven times since the first biennial prize was awarded in 2011; is ranked among the Top Online Colleges by Newsweek and Statista; is recognized as one of the Top 100 Colleges for Hispanic Students by Hispanic Outlook magazine; has been designated a National Center of Academic Excellence in Cyber Defense by the National Security Agency and Department of Homeland Security since 2023; has been chosen a “Top 10” or "Gold" Military Friendly® and Military Spouse Friendly School for the fifth consecutive year by VIQTORY, a highly regarded military publisher; and PBSC’s Ethical Hackers Club won second place for the second year in a row at the Florida Department of Education’s Second Annual Cybersecurity Competition.
+As an education partner for Amazon’s Career Choice program, PBSC provides the global company’s hourly employees with access to the College’s more than 160 degree and certificate programs.
+Through PBSC’s “AI Across the Curriculum” collaborative initiative with the University of Florida, PBSC faculty are incorporating artificial intelligence into existing courses so that within five years, every student will graduate with a working knowledge of AI, the ethics of AI and the uses of AI in their majors.

 Mission, Vision, Values